bentonam/build-your-first-couchbase-application/exercises/exercise7/exercise7-instructions.md

 **5\.** Instead of emitting the `doc.product_id` as the key to the view, emit the `doc.availability_date` property using the `dateToArray()` method that was used in Exercise 7.a

-**6\.** Click "Save", You can click on the "Show Results" button to see partial data from index.
+**6\.** Click the "Save" button, you can click on the "Show Results" button to see partial data from index.

 **7\.** We now need to publish our Development View to Production.
 To do this scroll up to the top of the page, and click on [Views](http://127.0.0.1:8091/index.html#sec=views&viewsBucket=default).